knennigtri/aep-tag-tool/README.md

  * Create imported data elements (`configFile.dataElements`)
  * Create imported rules (`configFile.rules.*`)
  * Create a Library and publish it

+> You can optionally specify what to create/import/publish with the [CEDRP parameters](#cedrp-params).

 Importing into a different Adobe organization should be used with caution since many extension settings are specific to the Adobe organization they are exported from.
 These can be updated with a postman_globals.json file if needed.
 See [Customize Settings for the the import](#customize-settings-for-the-import).